How Do You Broadcast on the Radio? | Radio.co

 Uploading Tracks

 Store your entire music collection and pre-recorded shows in your Media area.
 Got a couple of files on your desktop?
 Drag them directly into your browser.
-Alternatively, use an FTP client for bulk uploads or large files.

 Managing Media